 It was a great experience being able to walk on seabed and breath normally while feeding colorful and hungry fishes that present themselves in abundance.
 The water was clear and photos turned out great.
 In terms of visibility and interaction with fishes, this ranked top among all my previous snorkeling experience.

 Highly-recommended especially for first-time helmet divers.
-Alas, this activity was tainted by inappropriate actions of the scuba diver cum photographer.
-Otherwise, it would have been perfect.
+Alas, this activity was tainted by inappropriate actions of the scuba diver.
+Otherwise, it would have been a perfect experience.